-I once starred in a commercial for Apple.
-I said my legal name in the commercial and I had an above average online presence for 2002.
+I once shared my experience switching to Mac OS X in a commercial for Apple.
+I said my legal name in the commercial and I had an above average online presence in 2002.
 This resulted in much unwelcomed contact and criticism for a high school student who hadn't yet figured himself out.
 It also led to several incredible friendships and job opportunities.
 This was an experience that happened to me, as opposed to something I accomplished.
 It was exciting at the time, but I'd much rather talk about the active decisions, accomplishments, and failures in my life.

 I survived a helicopter crash.
 It was my first time riding in a helicopter.
 I've taken one helicopter ride since then.
 As far as I'm concerned, helicopters only have a 50% success rate.

 I have been an environmentalist since I was 10.
 I adopted a plant-based diet over a decade ago because reducing meat consumption is the most significant thing individuals can do to reduce their carbon footprint, after flying less.
 A whole-foods, plant-based diet also has scientifically conclusive health benefits.